 While the ambience and comfort levels vary, and they can appear a bit chaotic and disorganised on first acquaintance, some of the best food in Singapore is to be found at hawker stalls, cooked by artisans with immense experience and tradition behind them.
 A new visitor to Singapore should have absolutely no hesitation about eating from hawker stalls (you don’t need to have the same concerns as you might about eating ‘street food’ in other Asian cities) and some of the unique dishes you savour will undoubtedly rank in your culinary highlights.

 Where is the best hawker centre?
-A question that is debated over and over, and ultimately one that has no answer—somehow, this makes the discussion more engaging.
-Certainly, there are extremely popular, even nationally famous, individual hawker stalls, and centres that attract more customers than others.
+A question that is debated over and over, and ultimately one that has no answer — somehow, this makes the discussion more engaging.
+Certainly, there are extremely popular, even internationally famous, individual hawker stalls, and centres that attract more customers than others.
 As to the best, there is no definitive answer, so instead we introduce you briefly to a few of the best-known and most popular hawker centres.

 Old Airport Road Food Centre